Waseem-Hassan-Code/truckoom-assignment/README.md

 ## Overview
 Welcome to Angular CRUD application!
 This application demonstrates how to perform basic CRUD operations using Angular for the frontend and JSON-Server for the mock backend.

+## Branches
+1. main - Angular CRUD application using JSON server.
+2. mean - Angular CRUD application using MEAN stack.

+Following Documentation is for Angular CRUD application using JSON server.

 ## Installation
 To get started with the application, follow these steps: